-ENG 232 American Literature II 3 0 3
+ENG 232 American Literature II

 This course covers selected works in American literature from 1865 to the present.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
-Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
-This course has been approved for transfer under the CAA and ICAA as a general education course in Humanities/Fine Arts.
+Upon completion, students should be able to analyze and interpret literary works in their historical and cultural contexts.
+This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Humanities/Fine Arts-AA/AS.